This article may contain compensated links. Please read the disclosure for more info.

-The basic form of a chord is made up of three notes, stacked on top of each other an interval of a third apart.
-These thirds can be either big (called major) or small (called minor).
+The basic form of a chord (triad) is made with three notes stacked on top of each other, an interval of a third apart.
+These thirds can be either big (called major thirds) or small (called minor thirds).

 The interval (distance between the notes) of a third is either two whole steps (major third) or one and a half step (minor third).

-Triads are made up of two thirds; one major and one minor.
+Triads are made with two thirds, one major and one minor.
 See how the three notes are all on lines (or in the spaces) evenly spaced a third apart:

-The bottom (lowest) note is called the root and gives the name to the chord; the next note (middle) a third higher is called…the third!
+The bottom (lowest) note is called the root and gives the name to the chord.
+The following note (middle) a third higher, is called .. the third!

-The last note one third up from the middle note is called the fifth- because the notes are counted up from the root.
+The last note, an interval of a third up from the middle note, is called the fifth since the notes are counted from the root and up.

-The basic triad is named after its root, and if the first third is major or minor.
-In this case the root is a C, and the first third is a major third.
+A basic triad is named after its root, and if the first third is major or minor.
+In this case, the root is a C, and the first third is a major third.
 So the chord is called C major, but written only “C”.
-If it was minor it would be written “Cm”.
+If it was in minor it would be written “Cm”.

-If you add one more third on top of a triad in root position, you have a four note chord, also called a seventh chord.
+If you add one more third on top of a triad in root position, you get a four-note chord, also called a seventh chord.

-When the stacked thirds are (from the note C as being the “root”) major, minor, major, the chord is a major 7th chord, written: Cmaj7.
+When the stacked thirds are (from the note C as being the “root”) major, minor, major thirds, the chord is a major 7th chord, written: Cmaj7.

 If you have major, minor, minor thirds, it becomes a regular 7th chord, written: C7.

-Here is a Ninth Chord (C9) starting on C:
+Now let us continue with a 9th Chord (C9) starting on C:

-And finally, adding one last note, is the Major Thirteenth Chord (Cmajor13) The first example here:
+And finally, adding one last note, is the Major 13th Chord (Cmajor13) The first example here:

 Why not more?

-The notes that are added to the basic triad are written as numbers: 7, 9, 11 or 13 to the right of the chord name, like this: C7, for example.
+The notes added to the basic triad are written as numbers: 7, 9, 11, or 13 to the right of the chord name, like this: C7, for example.

 C13 has an awful lot of notes… 7 of them!

-So instead you will often see the chord formula C major 7 (add13), which includes the basic triad plus the 7th and the 13th.
-This note is the same as the 6th as well, which makes it a bit easier to play!
+So instead, you will often see the chord formula C major 7 (add13), which includes the basic triad plus the 7th and the 13th.
+This 13th note is the same as the 6th and makes it a bit easier to play!

-Now, all the chords on this page were in root position, where the root is the bottom note.
+Now all the chords on this page were in the root position, where the root is the bottom note.

-As long as you keep the same chord notes, you can reorganize them anyway you like.
+As long as you keep the same chord notes, you can reorganize them in any way you like.